TrushaPandya09/LogLens-AI-/README.md

 ## What I learned from this project

 - How Flask routes connect an HTML form to Python code.
-- How regular expressions can extract security-relevant patterns from plain text.
-- How to count and summarize events with Python collections.
 - How to build a clear dashboard that communicates defensive findings.
 - Why file validation and limiting input size are useful safety controls.